Notes on the Geography of Uzbekistan: Bukhara: Russian

 The building has had various incarnations since 1920, mostly as the property of the railway administration.
 Perhaps that explains the spartan furnishings.

 Which style dominates?
 The local wins on trim, but the nuts and bolts are imported.

-A more modest demonstration of Russification: the iconostasis of the Orthodox church in Kagan.
+A more modest case of Russification, here's the iconostasis of the Orthodox church in Kagan.

 More recently, Bukhara has filled up with Soviet-era housing.
 The city has four new housing areas or rayons, each built for 40,000 people.
 Each of the four is composed of four microrayons, of 10,000 people each.
 And--you can guess--each microrayon is composed of four large apartment buildings.
-Since independence, the apartments have been sold to their occupants.
+Since the breakup of the U.S.S.R., the apartments have been sold to their occupants.